DAZ 3D’s Dynamic Supersuit Set 1 World's Finest is a cool cape and top set for your 3D character. Russ Terrell takes it for a spin.

 Be sure to watch the video they provide.
 The fit of the top and the ripple of the cape are rewarding once you master Dynamic Cloth.

-Words: Russ Terrell
+Contributor: Russ Terrell

 Russ Terrell is a 3D artist and designer.